12-Minute Core Strength Sequence for Real People

 A tense QL could be lurking behind those aches and pains.
 Here's how to address it.

-Chronic stress and anxiety signal the brain to wreak havoc on your body.
-The secret to hitting reset?
+Chronic stress and anxiety wreak havoc on your body.
+What can help you reset?
 Yoga.

 To celebrate #HeartMonth, dedicated to raising awareness of cardiovascular health, this energizing sequence will get your heart pumping as it opens your body, strengthens your core, and clears your mind.